culshoefer/codeCurriculum-gitbook/README.md

 ## Intended audience and learning outcome

-These resources are different from many other tutorials on Python or PyGame.
-We believe that the most valuable lessons are those which actually have a practical application.
-We want students to experience fast feedback and  include a final project into our curriculum.
+There are many tutorials online for learning Python or PyGame, but we wanted to create something different.
+We believe that the most valuable lessons are those which actually have a practical component, an end-product that students can work towards and, once finished, show to others.

+We structured our curriculum so students get to apply the concepts they've learned as quickly as possible, and, at the end, we encourage students to complete a final project.

-Throughout the course, we aim to move to PyGame as quickly as possible while still being able to understand what is going on.
-This is because we believe that students can get quite frustrated quickly if concepts are not properly introduced.
-At the same time, it means that the learning curve is steep.
-Finally, this is why this curriculum is intended for **16 years and up**.
+Throughout the course, our aim is to introduce Python concepts thoroughly, but quickly move towards practical applications using PyGame.
+This is because we believe that students can quickly get frustated if they don't see why what they are learning is useful.
+However, this means that the learning curve for this course is *steep*.
+That's why this curriculum is intended for students **16 years and up**.

 We want to keep it close to the application, without any additional distraction (apart from the occasional motivational funny picture to loosen up).
 As the audience is quite mature, therefore we do not want to include a framework story, but rather stick to the topic and provide guidance throughout.
 From our perspective, in this age, it is more about **discovering your own capabilities** rather than adapting the given framework.
 In our opinion students should be expected to jump directly into coding in order to keep them interested.